NeverDecaf/ungoogled-updater/README.md

 **Requires:** Python 3, 7zip, `requests` and `psutil` (`pip3 install requests psutil`).

-To setup to automatically run on Windows login, run `python update.py --install`.
+To enable automatic updates (daily at 0:00), run `python update.py --install`. *Updates will only work if chromium is not currently running.*